bernardcooke53/adagiovanni/README.md

 You can visit `/orders` to get a list of the orders currently submitted, and `/schedule` to see Giovanni's schedule.

-Using a web client of your choice, you can send a POST request to `/orders` to submit a new order - the request body should identify you in the `customer_name` field, and the sandwich you'd like to order in the `/sandwich` field.
+Using a client of your choice, you can send a POST request to `/orders` to submit a new order - the request body should identify you in the `customer_name` field, and the sandwich you'd like to order in the `/sandwich` field.